-Summer is here and already Southern California has seen a small heatwave that has broken all kinds of records.
+Summer is here and already Southern California sees increasing heatwaves that break records.
 If you aren’t careful and pay attention to what you are doing you can find yourself suffering from heat exhaustion or even continuing on into heat stroke.
 Those at most risk are those who push themselves too hard, children and elderly people.
 We are hoping that after reading this, you will know how to identify the two types of heat illness and how to treat them both.

 Your body cools itself by sweating to put liquid (sweat) on your skin and allowing airflow to evaporate it and cool you down.
 When something interferes with this or you are heating beyond your body’s capacity to cool yourself down you run the risk of getting heat exhaustion.

 Untreated it can turn into heat stroke and heat stroke can lead to organ damage and even death.

 The first being dehydration.

 This happens when you sweat and urinate out more fluids than you take in.
 It can be made worse by drinking caffeine or alcohol.

 The second type is salt depletion.

 Similar to the first type but it is the result of urinating a sweating out more minerals than you have been taking in.
 This type is usually associated with cramping.

 As the name implies this all takes place during physical activity in a hot environment.